 First, the plaintiff argued that the truck driver violated O.C.G.A. § 40-6-20(e), which prohibits “[t]he disregard or disobedience of the instructions of any official traffic-control device or signal.”
 The court found this argument without merit, since traversing a parking lot to avoid encountering a traffic signal could not be considered the same as actively disregarding a signal.
 Alternatively, the plaintiff argued that the truck driver violated O.C.G.A. § 16-7-21(b)(1), which prohibits someone from trespassing on the private property of another party for an unlawful purpose.
 However, the court noted the absence of evidence indicating the the truck driver entered the shopping center parking lot without authority or for an unlawful purpose.
 Indeed, the plaintiff did not provide evidence that the shopping center posted signs prohibiting this practice or otherwise instructed others not to do so.
 In addition, the plaintiff provided no evidence establishing that a criminal law was violated by cutting through the parking lot or that the driver was otherwise acting with an unlawful purpose.
 Accordingly, since the plaintiff had not shown that there was any issue of material fact as to whether the truck driver was violating a law at the time of the accident, it was clear that the driver was entitled to immunity under O.C.G.A. § 36-92-3(a) and that the trial court erred in vacating its prior order.

 Although the plaintiff will likely be able to join the city as a defendant on remand, this case shows how one or two facts can turn what appears to be garden variety litigation into a more onerous undertaking involving immunity and municipal liability.
 Indeed, the facts in every accident are different, and the guidance of experienced counsel can be useful for those considering taking legal action to redress a harm.
-The Atlanta car accident attorneys at Christopher Simon Attorney at Law have helped many injured Georgia drivers navigate the litigation process, and they are ready to offer their guidance.
+The Atlanta car accident lawyers at Christopher Simon Attorney at Law have helped many injured Georgia drivers navigate the litigation process, and they are ready to offer their guidance.
 Indeed, if you have recently been harmed as a result of another driver’s possible negligence and are curious about the legal avenues you may have, feel free to contact us to set up a free case consultation.